Instructions for authors

-1. Dual publication will lead to automatic rejection and may prejudice acceptance of future submissions.
+1. The dual publication will lead to automatic rejection and may prejudice acceptance of future submissions.

-2. Editorial board might reject papers which lack originality, poorly designed or has no clear message.
+2. Editorial board might reject papers that lack originality, poorly designed, or has no clear message.

 · Research conducted on human subjects or specimens should follow the Belmont Report: http://www.hhs.gov/ohrp/humansubjects/guidance/belmont.htm